Insights

 traditional Native foods

-On this page, we aim to provide a comprehensive understanding of the significance of this grant.
-Here, you can learn about the community served by this project and the particular challenges they face.
+On this page, you can learn about the community served by this project and the particular challenges they face.
 We also offer insights into Native Conservancy, the Indigenous-led organization we proudly support, and a thorough account of the project they are undertaking.
-We invite you to delve further, consider becoming an ally, and discover ways to offer direct support to Native Conservancy, all detailed on this page.
+We invite you to consider becoming an ally and find ways to offer direct support to Native Conservancy, all detailed on this page.

 The Community